The Micato Kenya Elite Running Safari

 The city has undergone a dramatic expansion in its recent past.
 Today Nairobi boasts of a thriving business center, with the modern Kenyatta Conference Centre and Parliament Building, first-class restaurants and hotels.
 The more traditional architecture of the colonial era still survives in colorful wooden buildings with tiled roofs and arcades.

-We move into rooms at the Fairview and spend the afternoon strolling or shopping downtown, with a late-afternoon run in Uhuru Park.
+We move into rooms at the Norfolk Hotel and spend the afternoon strolling or shopping downtown, with a late-afternoon run in Uhuru Park.

-Supper is at the superb Indian restaurant Haandi with our guests, European runners’ agents in town to scout talent at the next day’s National Cross Country Championships.
+Supper is at the superb Indian restaurant Haandi with our guests.
 Overnight at the Fairmont Norfolk Hotel.

 Day 10 Nairobi – Depart